Željko Bebek: 2005 Bijelo Dugme reunion

+B.A.T., Bijelo Dugme tribute

 During 2006, Bebek (in collaboration with Alen Islamović and Tifa) formed a Bijelo dugme tribute band called "B.A.T." (stands for Bebek, Alen, Tifa), which performed on numerous stages around the world between 2006 and 2010.
 Their 2006 "Kad Bi' Bio Bijelo Dugme" North American tour (together with Okus Meda and Tifa Band), was featured in a documentary titled "B.A.T.: Balkan Rock Nostalgia", (directed by Serb-American filmmaker Branislav R. Tatalović).
 Bebek was one of the three featured performers alongside Alen Islamovic, and Tifa, in a documentary that followed the musicians while they were on tour.

 During 2012, after recording a duet with Crvena Jabuka, Bebek met their producer, Branimir Mihaljević, and together they started working on what will become Bebek's new studio album, first after twelve years.
 Album entitled Kad poljubac pomiješaš sa vinom was released in late 2012.
 Some of the songs on the album include "Gdje sam bio", "Kaldrma", "Tango" (duet with Severina Vučković), "Začarani krug" and others.

 Personal life

-Bebek was born in Sarajevo, Bosnia and Herzegovina in the former SFR Yugoslavia to parents Zvonimir and Katarina.
-He has been married three times.
-He has a daughter Silvija from his first marriage, and another daughter Bianca from his second marriage.

-From his current, third, marriage with Ružica from Tomislavgrad whom he met in 1997 and soon married, Bebek has a son Zvonimir and daughter Katarina, named after his father and mother.
+Bebek has been married three times.

+With his first wife, Spomenka, he has a daughter Silvija, born in 1974.

+By the early 1980s, Bebek's marriage with Spomenka was over as he entered into a relationship with Sandra Priganić, an economics student at the University of Sarajevo.
+The couple had a child, daughter Bjanka, born out-of-wedlock in 1981.
+The two got married in 1984 in a civil ceremony with the wedding reception held at Sarajevo's Kineski Restoran.
+Priganić soon began working as an economist at Šipad Inženjering in Sarajevo.
+With the disintegration of SFR Yugoslavia and outbreak of the Bosnian War in 1992, forty-six-year-old Bebek and his wife and daughter fled their hometown Sarajevo for Zagreb, Croatia and remained living there.
+During early-to-mid 1990s, the couple opened a restaurant at the Eugen Kvaternik Square in Zagreb before divorcing.

+In 1997, fifty-two-year-old Bebek met eighteen-year-old Duvno-born Ružica, 34 years his junior, reportedly when she approached him for a photo after a show.
+The two soon began dating and got married in April 2002 in Dubrovnik.
+The couple has a son, Zvonimir, and daughter, Katarina, named after Bebek's parents.

+From the mid-1990s onwards, Bebek has applied several times for the samostalni umjetnik (cultural worker) status in Croatia, a legal provision for country's prominent artists entitling them to various financial benefits from the state budget.
+However, he was rejected each time—with one of the rejections accompanied with an explanation that he "hasn't sufficiently contributed to Croatian music".
+Bebek has been vocal in Croatian media about his displeasure that the status continues to elude him.